syncfusion-content/maui-docs/MAUI/DataForm/Validation.md

 {% endhighlight %}
 {% endtabs %}

-You can also customize `valid message label style` for each editor using [ValidMessageLabelTextStyle] property of [DataFormItem]
+Also, customize the `valid message label style` for each editor using the `ValidMessageLabelTextStyle` property of the `DataFormItem`.

 {% tabs %}
 {% highlight C# %}